xfalseidol/theeROMANCER/README.md

 virtual environment, then run the "hotline" demo.
 The virtual environment only needs to be created once, then the demos can be run many times:

+ROMANCER has been tested on Linux and Windows x64.

 **Create Virtual Environment**
 ```sh
 # Create venv: